enFloo/threeSpaceThemeAPI/README.md

 API & GUI hosted in AWS Elastic Beanstalk
 =============

-This is an API with two HTTP endpoints that retrieves data & a GUI allowing user to CRUD data from a form to a PostgreSQL database hosted in AWS RDS.
-Both which were created in an AWS EC2 Amazon Linux 2 instance and deployed to AWS Elastic Beanstalk
+This is an API with two HTTP endpoints that retrieves data & a GUI allowing users to CRUD data to a PostgreSQL database hosted in AWS RDS.
+Both were created in an AWS EC2 Amazon Linux 2 instance and successfully deployed to AWS Elastic Beanstalk.
+Python3.8

 GUI Reference
 -------------